 6. Dhingra Musicals Ziko Guitar Strings DAG-010 Extra Light & Acoustic:

-These stainless steel extra light acoustic guitar string a product of Ziko.
-These strings have a deep and bright tone to it.
+These stainless steel extra light acoustic guitar string are a product of Ziko.
+These strings have a deep and bright tone to them.
 The strings are anti-rust and have longer durability.

 - DAG-010 Guitar Strings are suitable for blues and jazz music players.

 - The strings are stainless steel, thus, are anti-rust